Average Settlement For Broken Bone in Car Accident in North Carolina

 In this post, we’ll break down the factors that affect broken bone settlements in North Carolina car accidents, average settlement ranges for different types of fractures and how working with a Raleigh car accident lawyer can help you get the compensation you need.

-Factors That Affect Settlement Amounts
+Factors That Affect Broken Bone Settlement Amounts

 Several factors go into determining the settlement for a broken bone injury from a car accident, as is common in personal injury cases.
 Each factor adds up to the total compensation depending on the severity of the injury and its impact on the victim’s life.